 Like a snowflake, no two customer journeys are the same.
 Not only do we look different, we each take a different path, however slight, to get from point A to point B. It’s the beauty of being human, being independent.
 I believe inherently we all know this, as people ourselves.
 But somewhere in the drive from home to work, as we convert from people to marketers or analysts or product creators, we forget.

 So what to do?
 InSpeier relies on customer journey maps to help illuminate the differences from one customer journey to another.
-InSpeier uses fact-based customer journeys, with primary and secondary research to ensure each journey map is accurate and reliable.
+InSpeier believes in fact-based customer journeys, with primary and secondary research to ensure each journey map is accurate and reliable.
 We at InSpeier have always loved journey mapping, and here are TWO Top 5 lists to share why we think journey maps are so great:

 Top 5 reasons your organization should create Journey Maps:

-They provide an uninhibited way to look at your customers - you can stop and start at any point in the journey, or dig deeper when it makes sense.
+They provide an uninhibited way to look at your customers - you can stop and start at any point in the customer journey, or dig deeper when it makes sense.

 You can create them any way you want, at any budget, as long as you use customer facts and data as your source.